 Identifying Risk of Fraud

-P&C insurance companies are always battling various instances of fraud, and oftentimes aren’t as successful as would be ideal.
+P&C insurance companies are always battling various instances of fraud, and oftentimes aren’t as successful as they would like.
 The Coalition of Insurance Fraud estimates that $80 billion is lost annually from fraudulent claims in the United States alone.
+Additionally, fraud makes up 5-10% of claims costs for insurers in the United States and Canada.

 Customers are always looking for fast, personalized service.
 In the P&C insurance industry, that can sometimes present a challenge.
-But with good predictive analytics systems, carriers will be able to prioritize certain claims to save time, money, and resources – not to mention retaining business and customer satisfaction.
+But with good predictive analytics systems, carriers will be able to prioritize certain claims to save time, money, and resources – not to mention retain business and increase customer satisfaction.

 Predictive analytics tools can anticipate an insured’s needs, alleviating their concerns and improving their relationship with their carrier.
 It can also contribute to tighter management of budgets by employing forecasted data regarding claims, giving insurers a strategic advantage.